holomodular/ServiceBricks-Cache/README.md

 ## Additional Services

 ### SemaphoreService
 This provides a locking mechanism for shared resources in the infrastructure.
-Using the CacheData object, multiple concurrent services try creating the same key/record in the backing storage, the one that wins pulls records, then releases/deletes the record.
+Using the CacheData object, multiple concurrent services try creating the same key/record in the backing storage, the one that wins pulls records, then releases/deletes the lock.
 Processes will delay and retry creating the lock until it obtains it or times out.
 See the SemaphoreOptions for the full list of values used.

 [View Source](https://github.com/holomodular/ServiceBricks-Cache/blob/main/src/V1/ServiceBricks.Cache/Service/SemaphoreService.cs)